yodertv/Reminders/doc/README.md

 - Rolled the devEnvironment back to node v4.2.2 and npm 2.14.7.
 - Build the node_modules dependancies.
 Use npm install.
 - Upgraded node and npm to the latest 5.1.0 and 3.3.12 respectively.
-- Solved (Bug#22)
+- Documented and corrected (Bug#22) Auth failures with mongolab using mongojs.
+- Documented and corrected(Bug#20) DB_INSERT_ERR: MongoError: Invalid Operation, No operations in bulk.
+- Documented and corrected (Bug#19) Event emitter leak.
+- Documented and corrected (Bug#18) Duplicate objectID error.
-- Deployed to nodjitsu, while modulus fails to connect to mongolab dbs with auth failures.
-(Bug#22)
+- Deployed to nodjitsu
 - Tested at merchants wifi.
 Worked from iPhone on AK's local area net.
 - Made an attempt to fix (Bug#18).
 Hard to reproduce.
 Put the insert in the callback of the drop(), but noticed that dropping an empty collection resulted in an error so ignoring drop errors.
 - Then completed the refatoring.